García de Toledo Osorio, 6th Marquess of Villafranca

+Biography

 He was the son of Pedro de Toledo Osorio, 5th Marquess of Villafranca, and Elvira de Mendoza.

 As a child he was already Trece (thirteen) in the Order of Santiago, Prince of Montalbano and Duke of Fernandina.

 He joined the navy in 1606 on a galley under the command of his father and in 1623 became Captain General of the Galleys of Spain.
-In this capacity, he participated in the successful Defense of Cadiz in 1625, and won a victory against France when he conquered the Lérins Islands (1635).
+In this capacity, he participated in the successful Defense of Cadiz against the English in 1625, and won a victory against France when he conquered the Lérins Islands in 1636.

 During the Catalan Revolt, in 1641 he won the important Battle of Tarragona (August 1641) against the French fleet under Henri de Sourdis, thus lifting the siege of the city.

 He was Captain General of the Council of State and Council of War of King Philip IV of Spain, becoming one of his most trusted men.
-Count-Duke of Olivares deposed him from office and locked him up in the castle of Villaviciosa de Odon.
+However, the King's Valido, Count-Duke of Olivares, deposed him from office and locked him up in the castle of Villaviciosa de Odón.
 After the fall of Olivares, Garcia was reinstated in all his functions and he was given 400,000 ducats as a compensation for having been punished unjustly.

+However, the imprisonment he endured and the treatment he received caused him to lose his previously displayed enthusiasm.
+He requested to be discharged from active service, a request the Monarch denied twice.
+Finally, he was replaced by the Duke of Tursi in command of the Spanish galleys, and he was granted a position as a State Councilor, an honorable retirement for the last years of his life.